ntampellini/ntampellini.github.io/_posts/2023-12-30-atroposelective-imidation.md

 <!-- CONTENT -->

 > This post summarizes and adds interactive visualizations on the development of a novel superbasic peptidyl guanidine catalyst able to affect the atroposelective imidation of quinazolinediones.
-The manuscript is currently in review and can be found on ChemRXiv.[^chemrxiv]
+The full paper, previously on ChemRXiv[^chemrxiv] is now published in Chemistry, a European Journal.[^ChemEurJ]

 Over the last ten years, we surely have become more used to seeing drug molecules featuring elements of axial chirality.
 Still, if a chiral axis is not something that turns heads anymore, a drug molecule featuring _two_ is sure to be a different story.
 Particularly if both these elements are precisely controlled during the process route and the drug is developed as a single, stable stereoisomer.
 This is the case for BMS-986142, an investigational BTK (Bruton's Tyrosine Kinase) inhibitor from Bristol Myers Squibb.[^BMSBTK]